modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

-# Modelica Change Proposal MCP-0031<br/>Flat Modelica and MLS modularization
+# Modelica Change Proposal MCP-0031<br/>Base Modelica and MLS modularization
 Peter Harman, Werther Kai, Gerd Kurzbach, Oliver Lenord, Hans Olsson, Michael Schellenberger, Martin Sjölund, Henrik Tidefelt

 **(In Development)**

 ## Summary
-This MCP is a new attempt at introducing a specification of an intermediate format which will be called _Flat Modelica_.
+This MCP is a new attempt at introducing a specification of an intermediate format which will be called _Base Modelica_.

 ### In a sentence (or two)
-Flat Modelica is a language to describe hybrid (continuous and discrete) systems with emphasis on defining the dynamic behavior.
+Base Modelica is a language to describe hybrid (continuous and discrete) systems with emphasis on defining the dynamic behavior.
 It is an integral part of the Modelica specification, not a new separate standard.

 ### Use cases
-Use cases to have in mind in the design of Flat Modelica, also indicating the usefullness of the Flat Modelica endeavor:
+Use cases to have in mind in the design of Base Modelica, also indicating the usefullness of the Base Modelica endeavor:
 * Serve as intermediate stage in the Modelica specification, separating front end matters (the high level constructs of the Modelica language) from back end matters (simulation semantics).
   - Generally speaking, the two different matters will attract attention from people with quite different interests and areas of expertise (compuer science and numerical mathematics, respectively).
   - Separation will facilitate more efficient work and rapid development of the two aspects of the Modelica language.